 This was my first Barbie birthday cake.
 I always use Duncan Hines Cake Mix so that is what I started with.
-I used the Wilton Wonder Mold and followed the directions on the box.
+To start, I used the Wilton Wonder Mold and followed the directions on the box.
 I bought the doll head at Walmart in the cake decorating section.
 This Barbie birthday cake was made for a little girl who loved pink and purple.

-I used a star tip and covered the "dress" part as well as the doll top.
-I glued a piece of ribbon to the dolls head and then glued tiny rosebuds onto it.
+I used a star tip and covered the “dress” part as well as the doll top.
+Then, I glued a piece of ribbon to the dolls head and then glued tiny rosebuds onto it.
 I also made the pocketbook that is hanging from the dolls hand from ribbon and poster board.
 I always cover my cake boards with some type of coordinating material so with this cake I choose a Barbie theme material.

 The icing rosettes on the front of the board are where the candles will be put.
 This was a fun cake to make and since I have all boys myself I never get to make any “girly” cakes.